stjudecloud/mtsg/README.md

 $ poetry install --no-dev
 ```

-SigProfilerMatrixGenerator can then be used to install base mutational
+`mtsg init` can then be used to install base mutational matrices given a
-matrices given a supported genome build.
+supported genome build.

 ```
-$ poetry run python -c 'from SigProfilerMatrixGenerator.install import install; install("<genome-build>")'
+$ mtsg init --genome-build <genome-build>
 ```

 Replace `<genome-build>` with one of `GRCh37`, `GRCh38` (Homo sapiens),